Counseling Degrees & Licenses in South Carolina

 Winthrop University

 Winthrop University is a public university founded in 1886.
-The school offers both an MEd in clinical mental health counseling and an MEd clinical mental health counseling – school counseling.
+The school offers two MEds with different concentrations: one in clinical mental health counseling and an MEd clinical mental health counseling – school counseling.

 Successful students who complete the clinical mental health counseling concentration are eligible to take the examination to become a National Board Certified Counselor (NCC) and to apply for the Licensed Professional Counselor (LPC) license in the state.
 Students who successfully complete the school counseling concentration requirements and receive a passing score on the PRAXIS exam will be eligible for licensure or certification as a school counselor and can work in South Carolina in PreK-12 settings.